mikeljuarez/mikeljuarez/README.md

-# Hi, I'm Mikel Juárez!
+# Hi, I'm Mikel Juárez Reoyo!

 I have a background in Data Science and am learning more about Digital Marketing.
 I like both the scientific and the business side, so my projects are always oriented to problem solving or process optimisation.
 I am passionate about the world of data and therefore I train every day with courses and participate in interesting projects to keep up with the latest technologies.